 When Prophet Muhammad (peace be upon him) and his Companions sat together wondering how to call the masses to congregational prayers, it was Bilal, a freed slave, a Black man, who was granted the honor of calling out the now universally known sound; something so very beautiful that, when sung with musical precision, can move a person’s soul.

 Black History Month (BHM) is an annual program of events, originating from 1926, celebrated by Canada, the United States, the United Kingdom, Ireland, and the Netherlands.

-It is an important way of remembering the history of the African Diaspora whose spirit and message is often lost in our modern world with cultures increasingly becoming one.
+It is an important way of remembering the history of the African Diaspora whose spirit and message are often lost in our modern world with cultures increasingly becoming one.

 Speaking of BHM, British Muslim Humera Khan says, “I have also been a critic of BHM not because I don’t think it is necessary, and yes it continues to be necessary, but because it takes away the responsibility of mainstream education to integrate the truth in history into the mainstream curriculum and education culture.